satori-chatbots/user-simulator/README.md

   - make spelling mistakes: the user will make typos and spelling mistakes during the conversation
   - single question: the user makes only one query per interaction from "ask_about" field.
   - all questions: the user asks everyrhing inside the "ask_about" field in one interaction.
+  - random: this options allows to create a list inside of it with any of the interaction styles mentioned above.
+Then, it selects a random amount of interaction styles to apply to the conversation.
+Here's an example on how to apply this interaction style:
+    ```
+    interaction_style:
+      - random:
+        - make spelling mistakes
+        - all questions
+        - long phrases
+        - change language:
+            - italian
+            - portuguese
+            - chinese
+    ```
-  - default: the user simulator will carry out the conversation in a normal way.
+  - default: the user simulator will carry out the conversation in a natural way.

 ## language

-This parameter defines the main language that will be used in the conversations. if no language is provided, it is set to English by default.
+This parameter defines the main language that will be used in the conversations.
+If no language is provided, it is set to English by default.

 ## test_name